marinmiquel43/marinmiquel43/README.md

 I'm currently working as a Research Assistant at the [Department of Marketing](https://www.aalto.fi/en/department-of-marketing), studying the value that consumers attribute to artworks created with the assistance of generative AI in art auction sites.

-When I was a kid, I used to practice swimming professionally and judo.
-Right now, in my free time, I like going to the gym, watching movies and travelling.
+As a child I started in the practice of judo and swimming.
+Nowadays, I enjoy going to the gym, watching movies, reading and travelling.

 I thank you for having made it this far.
 You can reach me at [miquelmarin43@gmail.com](mailto:miquelmarin43@gmail.com).